seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-the fr, oi and mark read per published setup, and the oi_prev each was compared against every production function cut from index.html, with the command and the span it cut the §7 checklist, one line per item with its verdict every lifecycle transition, with the reason for it the searches that changed a conclusion any catalysts.json proposal (§6)
+the fr, oi and mark read per published setup, and the oi_prev each was compared against every production function cut from index.html, with the command and the span it cut the §7 checklist, one line per item with its verdict the derivation of every price printed in # BTC every lifecycle transition, with the reason for it the searches that changed a conclusion any catalysts.json proposal (§6)